All About Renee Reyes

 If you offer a service or product you believe should be including amongst my various listings?
 Send me a link with your information.
 If I think its comparable to other sites I recommend?
 I’ll consider adding yours within the appropriate heading.

 How do your old male-friends deal with your transsexuality?

-Friends who knew me first as male vary in terms of acceptance with my lifestyle.
+Friends who knew me first as male vary in terms of their level of acceptance with my lifestyle.
 Also, I worked hard with several to help them better understand: "I'm okay" - and they're okay.
 Most are now completely comfortable.
 Others just say: "I'm your friend" - but steer clear of much direct association.
 A small few didn’t do well.
 Most are well past any issues now - it’s been over a decade since I transitioned.

 Most straight males' first inclination is to ponder...is he/'she now attracted to me?
 That's a fairly normal question - from a straight male.
 I work hard to teach them that friends - are just that.
 I never had sexual thoughts about my acquaintances before I openly embraced my transsexuality - and I sure don't now. *Smile*

 You seem fairly balanced with all this.
 What's your secret?

 Some of you think I've got this t-crap figured out.
 Think again.
 I'm as lost as anyone.
 In fact, most people would agree that we teach best...what we most need to know.
 If that's true?
 My website is proof of the pudding I'm bringing up the rear of the class.
 So don't ya'll leave me behind! *Smile*

 There's one principle in which I'm a strong believer: one of the most important components of the human experience here on the 3rd Rock is contribution.
 Since I've no clue on the solution to world peace and I'm leaving the cure for cancer to some passionate soul buried in a cubicle at Johns Hopkins - I tried to fulfill this earthly duty by offering tips on trans stuff.
 It's not much but it helped me feel complete.